 Price increases in the housing market are expected to level out and continue at a more normal level in line with an increase in the amount of real estate on offer.
 The housing market already appears to have found a more normal and healthy level.
 Properties are selling more slowly, the number of sales over the past few months has been falling, and a normalization of the behavioral effect of the coronavirus crisis has been noted.

 Once again, property sales are being price-regulated.
 The fact that the market has returned to a more normal level should be seen as positive, insofar as the risk of a negative market correction has been reduced.
 Many economists have therefore predicted a ‘soft landing’ for the housing market on the condition that the market is not subjected to a sharp interest hike.

-Note, the real estate agent is hired by seller and represents seller’s interests throughout the whole process, while the buyer’s agent exclusively represents the interests of the buyer.
+Note, the real estate agent is hired by the seller and represents the seller’s interests throughout the whole process, while the buyer’s agent exclusively represents the interests of the buyer.

-If you think this article might be useful for other people you know, please feel free to share it.
+If you think this article may be relevant to other people you know, you are most welcome to link to it.

 ‘Like’ Minkøbermægler.dk’s Facebook page and receive regular news/articles on the housing market.